wp-plugins/post-expirator/readme.txt

 **Version 2.1.0**

-* Added support for custom heirarchical custom taxonomy
+* New: Added support for custom heirarchical custom taxonomy
-* Update debug function to be friendly for scripted calls
+* Fix: Updated debug function to be friendly for scripted calls
-* Change to only show public custom post types on defaults screen
+* Fix: Change to only show public custom post types on defaults screen
-* Fixed issue that was displaying category expiration options for 'pages', which is currently unsupported
+* Fix: Removed category expiration options for 'pages', which is currently unsupported
+* Fix: Some date calls were getting "double" converted for the timezone pending how other plugins handled date - this issue should now be resolved

 **Version 2.0.1**